 Conversion from a different Linux distribution to RHEL

-If you are using CentOS Linux 8 or Oracle Linux 8, you can convert your operating system to RHEL 8 using the
+If you are using CentOS Linux 8, you can convert your operating system to RHEL 8 using the Red Hat-supported

 If you are using an earlier version of CentOS Linux or Oracle Linux, namely versions 6 or 7, you can convert your operating system to RHEL and then perform an in-place upgrade to RHEL 8.